 Verizon is charging US$60 a month for this new service, and if you’re already a Verizon Wireless customer and use Auto-Pay, you can get this for US$40 a month.
 We were paying CenturyLink US$65 a month for a 15Mbps download.
 We are now paying US$40 a month for better speeds.
 The value is undeniable in our case.

 Verizon Home LTE may not be available in your area, and if it is, it may or may not work as well as it does in my area.
-Given that we’re only able to get one service out here, and a crappy one at that, this service is a godsend.
+Given that we’re only able to get one service out here and a crappy one at that, this service is a godsend.
 While I will always miss my Gigabit speeds, what Verizon is offering here for rural users is excellent.
 Verizon offers a 14-day trial period if you want to try it out first and see if it works for you.
-There may be a restocking fee if you send the router back and cancel.
+If you send the router back and cancel, there may be a restocking fee.

 Verizon Home LTE is a solid alternative for rural users, and we recommend you at least look into it.